Last updated on June 5th, 2026 at 11:53 pm

 It’s the beaches with blue water!
 But there are also temples, waterfalls, volcanoes, and jungles.

-The sunsets and sunrises are beyond beautiful and you won’t be able to stop taking photos to show your friends and family.
+The sunsets and sunrises are beyond beautiful, and you won’t be able to stop taking photos to show your friends and family.

-15) Cebu
+15) Phuket

-When you’re planning your trip to Hong Kong, don’t forget to check out nearby cities you can visit.
-You can get to most of these cities I’ve talked about in my blog post with a direct flight.
+When planning your trip to Hong Kong, don’t forget to check out the nearby cities you can visit.
+You can get to most of these cities I’ve discussed in my blog post by direct flight.
 With cities like Shenzhen, Guangzhou, and Macau, you don’t even have to fly.
-You can drive and/or take a ferry to get to your destination.
+You can drive and/or take a ferry to your destination.

 Like this post?
 PIN IT NOW!